omnetpp/opp_env/README.md

 them.

 > [!TIP]
-> To install the latest version of a package use the `latest` pseudo-version
+> To install the latest version of a package, use the `latest` pseudo-version
 > e.g. to install the latest version of OMNeT++ use `opp_env install omnetpp-latest`

-To open a shell prompt to use the recently installed Simu5G model, type:
+To open a shell prompt where you can use the recently installed Simu5G model, type:

     opp_env shell simu5g-1.2.1

 > [!IMPORTANT]
-> To use a simulation model, you always have to open an `opp_env shell` prompt first.
+> You cannot use the packages you installed via `opp_env` outside of `opp_env shell` or `opp_env run`.

 > [!TIP]
-> To see the list of available packages, type the following: `opp_env list`
+> To see the list of available packages, type: `opp_env list`.
+> [Scroll down](#supported-simulation-frameworks) for the output from a recently released version.

 ## Installation

 ### Installing opp_env on Linux and macOS

-To get started with `opp_env`, you need to have Python3, pip and Nix installed on your machine.
+`opp_env` requires Python3, pip and Nix installed on your machine.
+Everything else will be installed by Nix.

 #### Installing Python3 and pip

 Use your operating system's package manager to install Python3 and pip.

-#### Installing NIX
+#### Installing Nix

 You can download and install Nix from [here](https://nixos.org/download).
 All other `opp_env` dependencies are automatically installed using the Nix package manager.

 > [!NOTE]
->For macOS users, it is recommended to add
+> For macOS users, it is recommended to add
 >    ```
 >    if [ -e '/nix/var/nix/profiles/default/etc/profile.d/nix-daemon.sh' ]; then
 >      . '/nix/var/nix/profiles/default/etc/profile.d/nix-daemon.sh'
 >    fi
 >   ```
-> to your `~/.zshrc` or `~/.bashrc` file after a successful NIX installation.
+> to your `~/.zshrc` or `~/.bashrc` file after a successful Nix installation.
-> The NIX installer adds these lines to your global `/etc/bashrc` and `/etc/zshrc`
+> The Nix installer adds these lines to your global `/etc/bashrc` and `/etc/zshrc`
 > files, but macOS system upgrades regularly overwrite these system files rendering
-> the NIX installation unavailable.
+> the Nix installation unavailable.

 #### Installing opp_env with pip